lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 For our multi-dimensional GRMSAAW4 CFA  $\chi ^{2}(203)=232.453, p = 0.076$, this non-significant *p* value is exactly what we want because it says that our specified model is not statistically significantly different than the covariances in the model.
 That is, our more parsimonious model is a reasonable explanation (simplification).

 The CFI and TLI compare user (the 4-dimensional model we specified) and baseline (where no relations would exist between variables) models.
 These values will always be close together because the only difference is that the TLI imposes a penalty for any model complexity.
 The CFI seems to be more commonly reported and its value is 0.976.
 This means our model performed 98% better than a model with no relations.
-It well-exceeds the traditional cutoffs of .90 and the more strict cutoff of .95.
+It well-exceeds the traditional cutoffs of .90 and the stricter cutoff of .95.
 The TLI imposes a greater relative penalty for model complexity, consequently it is a smidge lower at 0.972.

 The RMSEA one of the *badness of fit*, absolute fit index, statistics where a value of 0.00 is the best fit.
 Our RMSEA = 0.022 (90%CI[.000, 0.034]).
-As a quick reminder, an there is general consensus that $RMSEA\leq .05$ is desired and an $RMSEA \geq .10$ points to serious problems.
+As a quick reminder, there is general consensus that $RMSEA\leq .05$ is desired and an $RMSEA \geq .10$ points to serious problems.
 We watch the upper bound of the confidence interval to see that it isn't sneaking into the danger zone.

 The SRMR is another absolute, *badness of fit* index (i.e., perfect model fit is when the value = 0.00 and increasingly higher values indicate the "badness").
 The SRMR is a measure of the mean absolute covariance residual.
 Standardizing the value facilitates interpretation.
 Poor fit is indicated when $SRMR \geq .10$.
 The GRMSAAW SRMR = 0.047.